Wednesday, December 28, 2011

 Throughout the years of her long life Mom would work alongside Dad in the field, the garden, and the home to provide for those who would grow to love them most.
 Like the woman honored in Proverbs chapter thirty-one, "Her husband has full confidence in her" as she, in return, would bring "him good, not harm, all the days of her life" (verse 11-12).
 How often did we see her exhausted from a long day's work offered "with eager hands" (verse 13), helping to provide whatever we needed, day or night (verse 15), feeding and clothing us with tireless energy (verses 16-19).
 Even after adulthood she continued to care for our needs, such as the care given to Charlie as he recovered from the wreck near Bethany.
 She would, in various ways, do the same for each of us.
 Such devotion is captured in a chorus of the Randy Travis song Angels:

-Are you telling me that you’ve never seen an angel?
+Are you telling me that you’ve never

-Never felt the presence of one standing by?
+Never felt the presence of one standing

 No robe of white, no halo in sight